carrot-u/carrot-u-docs/2019-session/lectures/rails/rails-intro.md

 Note that `id` , `created_at`, and `updated_at` were implicitly created for us

 #### Remember MVC?
 Rails has generated all the components of Model-View-Controller for the Users model for us (see for yourself).
-Of course this is just a skelton that we need to fill in, but quite a bit is there.
+Of course this is just a skelton that we need to fill in, but quite a bite is there.
 We can already run [http://localhost:3000/users](http://localhost:3000/user)

 ## Forward-looking statements